-

 DOUG AND GENE MEYER opened their design studio in 2004 after a lifetime of personal and professional admiration inspired them to work together.
 Since the brothers joined creative forces, the Kentucky natives, now based in New York City and Miami, have gained a reputation for a unique range of products from fabrics to rugs, furniture, accessories, as well as fashion and interior design projects.

 Both Meyers attended Parsons School of Design in New York City.
 Gene studied fashion and, after a stint designing with Donna Karan at Anne Klein, worked for legendary fashion designer Geoffrey Beene for 11 years before launching eponymous, women’s and men’s collections for which he won two CFDA Awards.
-His first venture under the Gene Meyer label was a women’s made to order collection, this collection led to many licensing agreements, the most famous being his sought-after collection of graphic silk mens ties.
+His first venture under the Gene Meyer label was a women’s made to order collection, this collection led to many licensing agreements, the most famous being his sought-after collection of graphic silk men’s ties.

-The corner stone of these licensing agreements was the Gene Meyer men’s wear collection, with New York City runway shows (twice a year) from 1995-2001.
-His latest venture in fashion was an exclusive mens and womens collection under the Gene Meyer label for Marshall Field’s Department Store which mounted Gene Meyer boutiques for both Mens and Womens collections in 65 doors from 2001-2004.
+The cornerstone of these licensing agreements was the Gene Meyer men’s wear collection, with New York City runway shows (twice a year) from 1995-2001.
+His latest venture in fashion was an exclusive men’s and women’s collection under the Gene Meyer label for Marshall Field’s Department Store which mounted Gene Meyer boutiques for both men’s and women’s collections in 65 doors from 2001-2004.

 Doug studied Fine Arts and later trained his eye working alongside his mentor legendary art dealer Holly Solomon.
-He next became a private dealer specializing in mid-century furniture while simultaneously taking on interior design projects.

 -